nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks
-2. AddressBook shows a list of tasks
+2. TaskManager shows a list of tasks
 3. User requests to delete a specific task in the list
-4. AddressBook deletes the task <br>
+4. TaskManager deletes the task <br>
 Use case ends.

 **Extensions**